A. Solomon’s arrangements with Hiram of Tyre.

 Then King Solomon raised up a labor force out of all Israel; and the labor force was thirty thousand men.
 And he sent them to Lebanon, ten thousand a month in shifts: they were one month in Lebanon and two months at home; Adoniram was in charge of the labor force.

 a.
-The labor force was thirty thousand men: This huge labor force shows that temple could only be built when Israel could afford the manpower and the materials.
+The labor force was thirty thousand men: This huge labor force shows the temple could only be built when Israel could afford the manpower and the materials.
 It could only be built under the peace and prosperity won by David and enjoyed by Solomon.

 b.
 Adoniram was in charge of the labor force: Solomon’s wisdom was evident in the way he employed this great workforce.
 First, he wisely delegated responsibility to men like Adoniram.
 Second, instead of making the Israelites work constantly away from Israel and home, he worked them in shifts.